dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Patterns noticed in vendors
 - Why virtualization vendors need registered OUIs
-- How this activity improved your understanding of Layer 2 addressing
+- How this activity improved your understanding of Layer 2 addressing The table reveals that physical devices typically map to well-known hardware vendors, while virtual MAC addresses belong to companies that provide hypervisors or cloud platforms.
+Virtualization vendors need registered OUIs to ensure that even software-defined NICs follow global MAC uniqueness rules and do not conflict with physical hardware.
+This reinforces the idea that Layer 2 addressing must remain globally coordinated, regardless of whether the endpoint is physical or virtual.
+The activity clarifies how MAC lookup can immediately suggest whether a device is a physical host, a cloud instance, or a virtual machine.

 ---